survivejs/react-book/manuscript/11_linting_in_webpack.md

 T> ESLint supports ES6 features through configuration.
 You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.

+T> In case you want to lint against custom language features, use [babel-eslint](https://www.npmjs.com/package/babel-eslint).
+After installing, you can make ESLint aware of it by setting `"parser": "babel-eslint"`.
+It should be safe to drop `parserOptions` section of *.babelrc* assuming custom parser is set.

 The severity of an individual rule is defined by a number as follows:

 * 0 - The rule has been disabled.